FourtySeven047/Containerized-Minecraft-Server/README.md

 ### Requirements

-- Healthy installation of the Docker Engine or
+- Healthy installation of the Docker Engine
-- (soon) a healthy kubernetes instance
-- Internet connection to download the image or manifest
+- Internet connection to download the image

 ### Docker Deployment